-Ms. Belkis Leong-Hong is the Founder, President, and CEO of Knowledge Advantage Inc.,(KAI) a woman-owned small business specializing in delivery of a wide array of expertise on Information Technology And Knowledge Management Solutions, Program Management And Analysis, Strategic Business Initiatives, Leadership Development, and Workforce Initiatives.
+Ms. Belkis Leong-Hong is the Founder, President, and CEO of Knowledge Advantage Inc. (KAI), a woman-owned small business specializing in delivery of a wide array of expertise on Information Technology And Knowledge Management Solutions, Program Management And Analysis, Strategic Business Initiatives, Leadership Development, and Workforce Initiatives.
 Her clients include Government agencies, and Fortune-500 companies.
+KAI is celebrating its 17th anniversary this year.